microsoft/cognitive-services-speech-sdk-js/README.md

 In order to build the Speech SDK, ensure that you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/) installed.
 Version requirement for Node: 12.44.0 or higher (or 14.17.0 or higher for Node 14).

+__Note (Nov.
+17, 2022): we are aware of an issue preventing building the SDK with recent Node.js versions.
+Until this is fixed, please use Node.js versions v16.18.0 or lower.
+See [previous releases of Node.js](https://nodejs.org/en/download/releases/)__

 Clone the repository:

 ```bash